-Embedding SIM cards into cars has had a troubled history.
+Embedding SIM cards such as these into cars could happen in the coming years, but it’s not going to be easy.
 Vehicle manufacturers have deployed overly-expensive systems and services that customers in most markets have so far proved unwilling to pay for.

 Much of the attention over the last 5 years has therefore shifted toward ‘brought-in’ strategies that rely on the driver’s smartphone for connectivity, which many within the automotive industry view as the only logical future for connected car mobile services.